 CBC has a rich history as one of the oldest Chinese American Church in the United States.
 The founding of our church is a testimony of how God uses what was meant for evil for good.
 In 1882, the US Congress established the Chinese Exclusion Act.
 On Sunday, February 7, 1886, violent mobs forcibly removed Chinese families from their homes and led them to board a steamship leaving Seattle for China.
 “The Rev. A.B.
 Banks on receiving word during a worship service that a racist mob was gathering to attack Chinese immigrants, pronounced the benediction, grabbed his rifle, and rushed off to join the Home Guards defending the Chinese.”

 Following the “Seattle Riot of 1886” members of Rev. A.B.
 Bank’s church decided to teach English and the Bible to the Chinese.
-In 1893, the Chinese Mission was formally organized. and three years later in 1896, Chinese Baptist Church was incorporated.
-In 1902, funds were raised to purchase land and build a new building at 625 Washington St. Since that time Chinese Baptist has relocated twice: 925 S. King St. (1922) and 5801 Beacon Ave S. (1976).
+In 1893, the Chinese Mission was formally organized. and three years later in 1896, CBC was incorporated.
+In 1902, funds were raised to purchase land and build a new building at 625 Washington St. Since that time CBC has relocated twice: 925 S. King St. (1922) and 5801 Beacon Ave S. (1976).
+Today, the church has two worship services.
+The English-speaking Sunday worship at 9:30 AM and the Cantonese-speaking worship at 11:00 AM.

 In 2018, CBC called Rev. Mike Lee as the Senior Pastor to carry out the church vision of “Big Church Small Church making disciples.”